Why was the Urology Services Inquiry established?

 Who is chairing the Urology Service Inquiry?

-The Urology Services Inquiry is chaired by Ms Christine Smith QC.
+The Urology Services Inquiry is chaired by Ms Christine Smith KC.

 Who appointed the Urology Service Inquiry’s Chair?

 The appointment was made by the Minister for Health.

 Who sits on the Urology Services Inquiry’s Panel?